Honorable Teresa Kaklis Dees

 • Jail Bond Hearings: Jail bond hearings are those requiring less than fifteen (15) minutes and will be held weekly on Thursdays at 8:30 or 9:00 a.m.
 Please review the calendar for details.
 Any other hearing set in this time slot will be cancelled.
 However, Motions to Release Uncharged Defendants may be scheduled during this time.

-• Bond Hearings in Excess of Fifteen (15) Minutes: Bond hearings requiring time in excess of fifteen (15) minutes shall be scheduled in accordance with the procedures established under the section titled Scheduling.
+• Bond Hearings in Excess of Fifteen (15) Minutes: Bond hearings requiring time in excess of fifteen (15) minutes shall be scheduled in accordance with the procedures established under the Scheduling section.

 Motions for Rehearing, Reconsideration, Arrest of Judgment and/or New Trial